con242/sfdx-project-visualizer/README.md

-# sfdx-visualizer README
+# sfdx-project-visualizer README

-This is the README for your extension "sfdx-visualizer".
+This is the README for your extension "sfdx-project-visualizer".
 After writing up a brief description, we recommend including the following sections.

 ## Features